Hélène Deschamps Adams: Accomplishments and legacy

 During the war, she "saved American parachutists from capture at drop zones and helped Jewish families escape to Spain."
 After the war, "she wrote two books, The Secret War, in 1980, and Spyglass: The Autobiography of Helene Deschamps Adams, in 1995.
 She was honored by the U S and French governments for her deeds....In addition to her books – she was working on a third when she fell ill – Ms. Deschamps Adams was the subject of several TV documentaries on female spies."

 For example, The Washington Post reports that Davis Barcalow's documentary film on the OSS's "last shot, after the credits and in a punchy and artsy move, is a short clip of Helene Deschamps Adams, the famous World War II spy, saying: 'You have to think, if you look scared, you're dead.
 So smile.'"

-Video game homage
+In popular culture

 The video game character Manon Batiste is based on Deschamps Adams, who also served as a consultant for the game Medal of Honor.